luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

                 .body.out "//---------",NL

         end if //named params

-if is __init, assign initial values for properties

-        if isConstructor
-            ownerClass.producePropertyAssignments className

-if simple-function, insert implicit return.
-Example: function square(x) = x*x
+if single line body, insert return.
+Example: `function square(x) = x*x`

         if .body instance of Grammar.Expression
             .out "return ", .body

         else

-if it has a "catch" or "exception", insert 'try{'
+if it has "catch" or "exception", insert 'try{'

             for each statement in .body.statements
-                if statement.statement instance of Grammar.ExceptionBlock
+                if statement.specific instance of Grammar.ExceptionBlock
                     .body.out " try{",NL
                     break

-if params defaults where included, we assign default values to arguments (if ES6 enabled, they were included abobve in ParamsDeclarations production )

-        /* no on C
-        if .paramsDeclarations and not .compilerVar('ES6')
-            for each paramDecl in .paramsDeclarations
-                if paramDecl.assignedValue
-                    .body.assignIfUndefined paramDecl.name, paramDecl.assignedValue
-            #end for
-        #end if
-        */

 now produce function body

         .body.produce()

-close the function, add source map for function default "return undefined".
+close the function, to all functions except *constructors* (__init), add default "return undefined", to emulate js behavior on C. if you dot not insert a "return", the C function will return garbage.

+        if not .constructor is Grammar.ConstructorDeclaration // declared as void Class__init(...)
+            .out "return undefined;",NL

         .out "}"

-        #ifdef PROD_C
-        do nothing
-        #else
+        .skipSemiColon = true

-        if .lexer.out.sourceMap
+        //if .lexer.out.sourceMap
-            .lexer.out.sourceMap.add ( .EndFnLineNum, 0, .lexer.out.lineNum-1, 0)
+        //    .lexer.out.sourceMap.add ( .EndFnLineNum, 0, .lexer.out.lineNum-1, 0)
-        #endif

-if we were coding .definePropItems , close Object.defineProperty

-/*
-        if .definePropItems
-            for each definePropItem in .definePropItems
-                .out NL,",",definePropItem.name,":", definePropItem.negated? 'false':'true'
-            end for
-            .out NL,"})"
-*/

-If the function was adjectivated 'export/public', add to .h

-        //if .export and not .default and this isnt instance of Grammar.ConstructorDeclaration if true and this isnt instance of Grammar.ConstructorDeclaration .out {h:1},NL
-            .out "extern "
-            if this is instance of Grammar.MethodDeclaration
-                //.out .type or 'void',' '
-                .out 'any ',className,'_',fixCReservedWord(.name )
-            else
-                .out 'any ',' ',fixCReservedWord(.name)

-            //.produceParameters className
-            .out "( DEFAULT_ARGUMENTS );",NL,{h:0}

-    /*
-#### method produceParameters(className)

-if this is a class method, add "this" as first parameter

-        var isConstructor = this is instance of Grammar.ConstructorDeclaration if isConstructor
-          or this is instance of Grammar.MethodDeclaration

-            .out "(", (isConstructor?"any":"#{className}_ptr") ," this"
-            if .paramsDeclarations.length
-                .out ',',{CSL:.paramsDeclarations}
-            .out ")"

-        else
-            //just function parameters declaration
-            .out "(", {CSL:.paramsDeclarations}, ")"
-    */
+        //endif

 --------------------